Planview Blog

 • A portfolio that funds late-stage partnerships that require minimal cash outlays and hold minimal risk but require high-royalty payouts, and thus do little to increase company operating margins.

-• A company opts to buy back their public shares rather than increase investment in higher risk initiatives (US corporate stock buybacks since the beginning of the year have totaled more than a trillion dollars).
+• A company opts to buy back its public shares rather than increase investment in higher-risk initiatives (US corporate stock buybacks since the beginning of the year have totaled more than a trillion dollars).

 When companies value stability over innovation, some risks increase: they risk slowly losing market share and fading into the background of their industry.
 So what do we do?
 The solution lies in the understanding that effective R&D governance cannot, and should not, distill projects into a single number.

 The right number of high-risk projects in your portfolio is probably not zero.
 The exact number will depend on your corporate goals, risk tolerance, and financial reserves.
-Here are a few different ways to assess and communicate risk in your portfolio:
+Here are a few ways to assess and communicate risk in your portfolio.

-Rather than bury risk in an overall project score, construct a time-tested risk vs. reward chart to highlight the trade-offs (or lack thereof) between project risk and project value.
-Management may be surprised to see how many (few?) risky projects populate the portfolio.
+Rather than burying risk in an overall project score, construct a time-tested risk vs. reward chart to highlight the trade-offs (or lack thereof) between project risk and project value.
+Management may be surprised to see how many — or how few — risky projects populate the portfolio.

 You can also look at the balance of high- and low-risk initiatives in the portfolio.
 Are your high-risk projects all concentrated in one division or market segment?
 Given the attrition you expect in your development lifecycle, is the balance of early- to late-stage initiatives appropriate?
 Are these allocations by design, or happenstance?

 With the right financial mechanics, you can forecast portfolio revenue while accounting for development attrition and commercial uncertainties.
-You may come to the conclusion that even if everything goes your way, reaching revenue goals is unlikely (an uncomfortable, yet important, realization).
+You may conclude that even if everything goes your way, reaching revenue goals is unlikely (an uncomfortable, yet important, realization).

-Finally, you can use charts like this flag chart to identify the mix of high and low risk projects in terms of upcoming milestones or reviews.
-There are many charts that can be improved by overlaying some aspect of project risk.
+Finally, you can use charts like a flag chart to identify the mix of high- and low-risk projects in terms of upcoming milestones or reviews.
+Many charts can be improved by overlaying some aspect of project risk.

 How do you measure and account for risk in your product portfolio?
 Does your organization recognize and fund more innovative, less-certain initiatives to ensure a long-term future?